J. A. Bayona: 2010s

 In August 2010 he began filming The Impossible, based on the experiences of a Spanish family that lived through the 2004 Indian Ocean earthquake.
-Filmed in English and starring Ewan McGregor and Naomi Watts, the film was released on 11 October 2012, to positive critical response.
+Filmed in English and starring Ewan McGregor, Naomi Watts and Tom Holland, the film was released on 11 October 2012, to positive critical response.
 In its first weekend it grossed $8.6 million, breaking the record for the best opening in the history of the Spanish box office.
 The Impossible was nominated for the Oscar and Golden Globe Awards in the category of Best Actress for the interpretation of Naomi Watts.
 The film was also nominated in 14 categories at the Goya Awards, including Best Film, Best Director, Best Actress, Best Supporting Actor and Best Actor (Tom Holland), of which it won five awards.
 In 2013 The Impossible received a National Film Award in the framework of the 61st International Festival of San Sebastián.

 In March 2012 Bayona directed the music video "Disconnected", the second single from the album Strangeland by the British band Keane.
 The band has stated that it admires Bayona's film work, and Bayona has said he follows the music of Keane.
 On 11 September 2016, Keane released a music video for an exclusive new song, "Tear Up This Town", written and recorded for the fantasy drama film A Monster Calls, directed by Bayona.
 The single was made available for digital download on 23 September 2016.

 Bayona was responsible for directing the first two episodes of the Penny Dreadful series, created by John Logan and originally released on Showtime.
 Filmed in Dublin, the series tells the story of a group consisting of a rich man, a medium, a gunman and a young doctor, all looking for the rich man's missing daughter.
 To do this, they must cope with strange beings and Victorian era literary characters like Frankenstein, Dracula and Dorian Gray.
 The series has a lot of its creator, according to Bayona.

 In 2014, Bayona began shooting the film A Monster Calls, an adaptation of the novel by Patrick Ness, starring Lewis MacDougall, Felicity Jones, and Liam Neeson.
 The film, which was released in 2016, tells the story of a young boy (MacDougall) who cares for his mother (Jones), ill with cancer, while befriending a monster (Neeson).
 With this film, Bayona closed his personal trilogy about mother-child relationships.

-In 2018, Bayona next directed the science fiction sequel Jurassic World: Fallen Kingdom.
+In 2018, Bayona next directed the science fiction sequel Jurassic World: Fallen Kingdom, starring Chris Pratt, Bryce Dallas Howard, Justice Smith, Rafe Spall, Toby Jones and James Cromwell.
 The film received mixed reviews from critics but Bayona's direction received praise.
 It was also a major commercial success, becoming the third-highest-grossing film of 2018 and the 12th-highest-grossing film of all time.

+2020s

 Bayona directed the first two episodes of the Amazon Prime Video series The Lord of the Rings: The Rings of Power, filmed in New Zealand from 3 February 2020 and premiered on 2 September 2022.